-In 2015, Lesbos became the centre of Europe’s largest population movement since the Second World War.
-However this isn’t an unprecedented event in this Greek island’s turbulent history.
-Since antiquity, waves of migration have followed one another on this piece of land at the crossroads of the worlds, a passage between East and West.
-Situated only 12 kilometers from the Turkish coast, the island still bears the traces of the Great Catastrophe of 1922.
-Following Greece’s defeat against the young Turkish Republic of Mustafa Kemal, more than a million Orthodox Greeks from Asia Minor were deported to the other shore, 45,000 of whom landed in Lesbos in the greatest deprivation.
-Almost a century later, it was their descendants who lended their assistance to modern-day refugees, to the extent that the island’s inhabitants were nominated for the Nobel Peace Prize.
+In 2015, Lesbos became the centre of Europe’s largest population movement since World War II.
+Situated only 12 kilometres from the Turkish coast, the Greek island still bears the traces of the Great Catastrophe of 1922 when a million Orthodox Greeks from Asia Minor were deported to the other shore, 45,000 of whom landed in Lesbos in the greatest deprivation.
+A century later, their descendants provide assistance to modern-day refugees, to the extent that the island’s inhabitants were nominated for the Nobel Peace Prize.
 From this starting point, Kalfas and Benguigui developed a work that seeks to bring a new perspective to this highly mediatised territory.
 The duo examine the traces left in the landscape, meet its populations, and collect stories in order to have a more profound understanding of a phenomenon that characterises the history of the human being.